Breastfeeding Your High-Risk Baby

-There is no "one size fits all" method for achieving effective breastfeeding with a high-risk baby Each baby and each situation is different.
+Breastfeeding carries many benefits for almost all mothers and babies, but even more so for high-risk babies.
+You can be an important part of the healthcare team by providing your baby with breast milk in the NICU.
+Your baby may not be ready to nurse at the breast yet.
+Until he or she is ready, you can express milk for your baby.
+If your baby is getting ready to feed at the breast, the following information can help you with this transition.
 Give your high-risk baby extra time to learn to breastfeed, and let the baby set the pace for learning.
 Learning to breastfeed effectively is a process that may take days or weeks for premature and many other high-risk babies.
-However, you and your baby can become a breastfeeding team if you are patient, persistent, and maintain a healthy perspective.
+But you and your baby can become a breastfeeding team if you are patient and persistent, and maintain a healthy perspective.

 Signs a baby is getting ready to nurse

-Let the doctor and your baby's nurses know that you would like to breastfeed as soon as your baby is ready to begin feeding by mouth.
+Let your healthcare provider and your baby's nurses know that you would like to breastfeed as soon as your baby is ready to start feeding by mouth.
 In general, a baby must be able to suck-swallow-breathe in a coordinated way to take food by mouth.
-Some of the signs that a baby is getting ready to do this include the following:
+Some of the signs that a baby is getting ready to do this include:

 Physical stability.
 A baby's condition should be stable so the baby can physically handle being held and fed.

 Non-nutritive sucking.
-A baby first displays rhythmic sucking on a pacifier, feeding tube, etc., in brief bursts of more than one suck per second.
+A baby first displays rhythmic sucking on a pacifier or feeding tube in brief bursts of more than 1 suck per second.

 Wakeful state.
-A baby must remain awake--from drowsy to quiet alert to active--for brief periods, to feed by mouth.
+A baby must remain awake—from drowsy to alert to active—for brief periods, to feed by mouth.

 Oral reflexes.
 A baby must be able to tolerate touch to the mouth area and demonstrate the reflexes needed for oral feeding.
 This includes rooting, sucking, cough, and gag reflexes.

-Breastfeeding is usually less stressful for a high-risk infant, because the baby sets the pace.
+Breastfeeding is usually less stressful than bottle feeding for a high-risk baby, because the baby sets the pace.
 A baby's heart and respiratory rates, oxygen saturation level, and body temperature tend to remain more stable, and often improve, during breastfeeding.
-This stability of physical systems means breastfeeding takes less energy and it is less "work" for the high-risk baby.
+This stability means breastfeeding takes less energy and it is less "work" for the high-risk baby.
 Of course, a baby must actually latch-on and actively suck to get milk during breastfeeding.
 This may take time for a baby to learn.
 When bottle-feeding, milk drips in the baby's mouth and a baby must swallow it, ready or not.

 Stages in breastfeeding progression